-These findings suggest that policymakers could further improve the efficiency of the hiring subsidy by targeting it at firms with a proven record of effectively investing in young workers' skills, as proposed by Arellano-Bover (2022).
-Furthermore, for young workers who do not attain a minimum skill requirement, such as high school dropouts, the hiring subsidy might better be preceded by a publicly supported classroom or on-the-job training program to first elevate skills to this minimum level.
-Nevertheless, we must be aware that negative spillovers across sectors and the country border can weaken the intended effects, even in the long run.
-Finding an appropriate policy that can counter the long-term scarring effects on young people remains challenging but is certainly an important agenda for future research.
+These findings suggest that policymakers could further improve the efficiency of hiring subsidies by targeting them at firms with a proven record of effectively investing in young workers' skills, as proposed by Arellano-Bover (2022).
+Furthermore, for young workers who do not attain a minimum skill level, such as high school dropouts, hiring subsidies might better be preceded by a publicly supported classroom or on-the-job training program to first elevate skills to this minimum level.
+Nevertheless, we must be aware that negative spillovers across sectors and countries can weaken the intended effects, even in the long run.
+Finding an appropriate policy that can counter the long-term scarring effects of recessions on low-educated young people remains challenging but is certainly an important agenda for future research.